Academic Common Market

 - Contact KHEAA about KEES and other financial aid/scholarship questions:

 How ACM benefits Kentuckians

 College affordability is a big concern for Kentucky families.
-ACM helps reduce tuition worries by making a degree at an out-of-state campus more affordable.
+More than 100 colleges and universities from 15 SREB states participate, helping reduce tuition worries by making a degree at an out-of-state campus more affordable.

 Last Updated: 9/29/2021